GothamDAO/colony-tensorflow/README.md

+# ColonyJS hackathon - OKarma

-# tensorFlow.js and Ethereum Dapp combination
+## Uses ColonyJS, TensorFlow.js and Ethereum Dapp combination

-You can earn ERC223 token by smiling beautifully to the camera， tensorFlow is watching you.
+You can earn ERC223 token by doing good Karma (e.g.: smiling for someone or helping with someone's work) For the smile and earn good karma e.g.: we're using tensorFlow JS.

 ## Features